-For percentages, 100 times the quotient of the numerators divided by the denominator.
+For percentages, the numerator divided by the denominator, multiplied by 100.

 "Don't know" and missing values on key components of antenatal care (e.g. iron supplements) are excluded from numerators but included in denominators, assuming that they did not receive the antenatal care component.